vicanso/superagent-load-balancer/README.md

 ### startHealthCheck

 - `options` {ping: function, interval: ms}

-The ping function will return promise.
-If resolve, the backend is health.
-If reject, the backend is unhealthy.
+  - `ping` ping function, the function will return promise.
+If resolve, the backend is healthy.
+If reject, the backend is sick.
+  - `ms`  check interval
+  - `window` each check the total count of ping
+  - `threshold` each check the healthy count is bigger than threshold, the backend is healthy.
+Otherwise is sick

 ```js
 const request = require('superagent');